Feast Festival

 The 'Picnic in the Park', held in Rymill Park, is a major event of the Feast Festival, usually held at its conclusion.

-Feast Festival is an LGBTI Festival held annually in November in the South Australian capital of Adelaide.
+Feast Festival is an LGBTQIA+ festival held annually in November in Adelaide, South Australia.
 The event is one of Australia's four major queer festivals, alongside Perth's Pride Festival, Melbourne's Midsumma and the Sydney Gay and Lesbian Mardi Gras.

 History

-Feast was founded in a by group of arts and community cultural workers.
+Feast was founded in by a group of arts and community cultural workers.
 Margie Fischer, Damien Carey, Helen Bock, and Luke Cutler worked together to create a community arts festival for the lesbian and gay community in Adelaide.
 In 1999, cabaret theatre performer Paul Capsis performed at the festival's opening concert.

 In November 2009, the lineup of singer/songwriters for Sing Out at the festival included Emily Davis, Vicki Bennett, and Ziggie Zertophf.
 In 2011 approximately 48,000 people attended Feast events, with another 40,000 tuning into the live radio broadcast from Picnic in the Park with Joy 94.9.

 In 2016, Dannii Minogue was the headline act for the opening night street party.

 A short documentary film was researched, created and exhibited as part of Feast’s 25th anniversary in 2022.